Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 When your shopper is ready to pay, get a list of the available payment methods based on their country and the payment amount.

 [Create/Update commercetools payment](https://docs.commercetools.com/http-api-projects-payments#create-a-payment) with `getPaymentMethodsRequest` custom field.

-// note: key field should not be used, as it will be automatically set by the extension module during the makePayment request.
-// explain why we are using the key field. (optional) // a better explanation with an ADR is better for the decision of using the payment key for matching, explain the mypayment case
-// uniquiness of the key and also why the custom fields is not considered, would be useful to have...

 > Refer Adyen's [/paymentMethods](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/paymentMethods) request to check all possible request payload parameters.

 Set `getPaymentMethodsRequest` custom field for a shopper in the Germany, for a payment of `10 EUR`: